 Inspection suggests that we could ensure a 50cm horizontal spacing and have the MHVR pipe a little below the flue level so as to be out of the way of the buoyant warm flue gases.

-2012/11/03: having read The Laundry Design Guide, though I do not agree with some of their suggestions such as reintroduction of hot-fill washing machines (hot water simply won't reach many machines before they've filled with the water already in the pipework!), I think that the 8l/s/person target ventilation figure is useful (to keep CO2 levels acceptable at below 1000ppm in the main) and a Tempra is thus about 1 person's worth on trickle, 2 on boost.
+2012-11-03: I have read The Laundry Design Guide.
+Though I do not agree with some of their suggestions such as reintroduction of hot-fill washing machines (hot water simply won't reach many machines before they've filled with the water already in the pipework!), I do think that the 8l/s/person target ventilation figure is useful.
+That would keep CO2 levels acceptable at below 1000ppm in the main, and a Tempra is thus about 1 person's worth on trickle, 2 on boost.
 I suspect we'd mainly manually set boost mode when RH% is getting too high, such as during 'passive drying' of laundry.

 Note that we now have a fairly good idea of the wall construction for future works (such as IWI/superinsulation):

 - 12.5mm plasterboard

 - ~50mm void

 or ~250mm+ total thickness cf maximum thickness 318mm for the fan, eg see just before brick outer was cored.